valentin2105/Simplekube/README.md

 > Simple as a shell script.
 It allow you to deploy easily k8s for test or dev purposes.

-The idea between Simplekube is to give a way to install Kubernetes on simple Linux VM without have to plug with any cloud provider or Hypervisor.
-Just take a Linux VM, clone the git repo, launch the script and play with k8s !
+The idea behind Simplekube is to give a way to install Kubernetes on single Linux VM without have to plug with any cloud provider or Hypervisor.
+Just take a Linux VM, clone the git repo, launch the script and have fun with k8s !

 ### How-to use it ?